 Who are we without a good night’s rest?
 Sleep is our body’s natural defragmentation process.
-For 7 – 9 hours, our bodies restore, recharge, file away, and re-set every piece of information we have received throughout the day to meet the morning rested and ready to accomplish whatever is thrown our way.
-Our bedroom is a sanctuary, a place where we can unwind and let the problems of the world melt away, and our bed, our bed is the throne upon which we snuggle in and tell bedtime stories, rest when we are sick, leaf through our favorite magazine, or wish we could stay buried beneath the covers a few moments longer when the alarm sounds at 5 am, and a new day begins.
+Overnight, we allow our bodies to restore, recharge, file away, and re-set every piece of information we have received throughout the day to meet the morning rested and ready to accomplish whatever is thrown our way.
+Our bedroom is a sanctuary where we can unwind, and our bed is the throne upon which we snuggle in and tell bedtime stories, rest when we are sick, or wish we could stay buried beneath the covers a few moments longer when the alarm sounds, and a new day begins.

 At Thos.
-Moser- we build our beds first and foremost to be longlasting so you don’t have to lose sleep over it.
+Moser- we build our beds first and foremost to be long-lasting, so you don’t have to lose sleep over it.
 Like all of our furniture, it won’t give out, loosen with age, or fall out of fashion.
 Each bed is a custom-built piece.
-From selecting matching grain for the headboard, seamless joinery, and crafted with top of the line hardware, our beds easy to move, assemble and disassemble when necessary.
+We select matching grain for the headboard, seamless joinery, and crafted with top-of-the-line hardware, making our beds easy to move, assemble, and disassemble when necessary.